MinchinWeb/seafoam/README.rst

   This is the parser that Beautiful Soup uses when run by the internal plugin.
 SEAFOAM_URL = "http://blog.minchin.ca/label/seafoam/"
-  The project url of the them (automatically provided by the bundled plugin).
+  The project url of the theme (automatically provided by the bundled plugin).
 SEAFOAM_VERSION = pelican.plugins.seafoam.__version__
-  The version of the them (automatically provided by the bundled plugin).
+  The version of the theme (automatically provided by the bundled plugin).
 SITELOGO
   Link to the site logo (displayed in the navbar).
 This is relative to the SITEURL.